-Midterm exam 1: Secondary examination in anatomical structures will consist of pictures where students will recognize structures in the cell, tissues, organs and animals (10%).
+Test 1: Test in anatomical structures will consist of pictures where students will recognize structures in the cell, tissues, organs and animals

-Midterm exam 2: The partial examination in conceptual understanding will consist of multiple-choice assignments (10%).
+Test 2: Test in conceptual understanding will consist of multiple-choice assignments

-Midterm exam 3: The part / lab test will consist of multiple-choice assignments (5%).
+Test 3: Lab test will consist of multiple-choice assignments

 Allowed aids: None

 Based on the assessment guidance the external examiner perform an individual assessment of the answers, then the external and internal examiners meet to finalize the grade.

 Examination details: Samlet vurdering: A - E / F